 Ask Yourself:

-2. What noticeable physical signs did the child give?
+1. What happened prior to the event/behavior?2.
+What noticeable physical signs did the child give?

 3. What are the “Telltale signs?”